stoeps13/connections-doc/source/admin/admin/r_admin_common_props_wsadmin.md

 search.Transaction\_Max
 :   Maximum number of transactions allowed.
 This setting prevents the server that is running the search from running out of memory because the server is not responding.
 The default value is 20.

+    !!! note
-    **Note:** The property is used only when Search is installed on a different server from the server where a search is run.
+    The property is used only when Search is installed on a different server from the server where a search is run.

 seedlistSettings.maximumIncrementalQuerySpanInDays
 :   Number of days that deletion records are preserved before they can be deleted by the SearchClearDeletionHistory task.
 The value must be greater than or equal to 1.